Casmo888/Userscript-Exercise/README.md

 #My Userscript Exercise

-These userscript are write for Firefox with GreaseMonkey.
+These userscripts are writing for Firefox with GreaseMonkey.

 To use these, you should:
 - Install [Firefox](https://www.mozilla.org/en-US/firefox/all/)